 Applications to be reviewed at a meeting need to be submitted at least TWO WEEKS before the meeting is to be held.

-Students or staff planning to undertake studies involving human participants or affecting humans must apply for research ethics clearance through one of two committees, each of which has its own forms on ERAS.
+Students or staff planning to undertake research involving interactions with human participants must apply for research ethics clearance online.
+Login to ERAS via the applicants portal (above).

-For queries and support NOT involving the Education Faculty you may contact the following:
+For queries and support, you may contact the following:

 Chairperson and Ethics Coordinator –